1. Introduction

 git clone git@github.com:webauthn4j/webauthn4j.git

-Interested in helping out with WebAuthn4J?
-Great!
-Your participation in the community is much appreciated!
+Thank you for your interest in WebAuthn4J.
+Your participation is much appreciated!
 Please feel free to open issues and send pull-requests.

 2. Quick Start